 Description

-DESCRIPTION: the memorial is set back from the road and stands in a small enclosure bounded by iron railings, which is reached via a small flight of steps.
-The memorial itself takes the form of a Celtic-style wheel head cross, of rough-hewn stone with a carved sword down the centre.
-It stands atop a two-stepped plinth.
+The Bockleton War Memorial is a First World War memorial, dating from around 1920.
+It is constructed from stone and is set back from the road within a small enclosure surrounded by iron railings, accessible via a small flight of steps.
+The memorial features a Celtic-style wheel head cross made of rough-hewn stone, with a carved sword down the center, and it stands on a two-stepped plinth.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.